zinal/Db2-Russian/db2-federation/greenplum/Db2FedGreenplum.md

 properly, `COUNT` and other functions are not pushed down to the source server, which may lead to additional traffic and slower query execution.

-For pushdown of operations of character strings, `DB2_SAME_STR_COMP_SEMANTICS 'Y'` option is needed as well.
+For pushdown of operations on character strings, `DB2_SAME_STR_COMP_SEMANTICS 'Y'` option is needed as well.
 To handle long strings, currently the character string limit should be defined as `DB2_LONGSTRING_LIMIT '32672'`.

-In order to enable the pushdown of sorts over strings, `COLLATING_SEQUENCE 'Y'` needs to be specified.
+In order to enable the pushdown of sorts and comparison operations over strings, `COLLATING_SEQUENCE 'Y'` needs to be specified, too.

 If the character strings do not contain trailing blanks, or if the comparison logic for the trailing blanks is not important, `VARCHAR_NO_TRAILING_BLANKS 'Y'`